Syllabus of Basic Education

 - Exams 3F, 4, S (or the prior Exams LC and ST), and 8 make extensive use of Exam 1 material.
-Exams 5 and 9 assume an understanding of Exam 1/P material.
+Exams 5 and 9 assume an understanding of Exam 1 material.

 - Some candidates may find it helpful to take Exam 4 closer to Exams 1, LC, and ST as the statistical concepts in those three exams are related.
 Similarly, candidates may find it helpful to take Exams 2 and 3F close together.

-- Exam 5 is approachable without detailed knowledge of the material on Exam 2/FM.
+- Exam 5 is approachable without detailed knowledge of the material on Exam 2.
 A candidate who has studied this material, however, may gain a deeper understanding of the material on Exam 5 and its foundations.

 - Exam 4 covers the theory of credibility.
 Credibility theory is applied in Exam 5.
 Candidates who have mastered credibility theory in Exam 4 may find its application more intuitive on Exam 5.
 On the other hand, candidates who have experience applying credibility on Exam 5 may find the theory on Exam 4 easier to understand.

 Requirements for Admission to Examination Center

 To be admitted into an examination center, each candidate must present a positive identification with a signature and a photograph (e.g., driver's license, passport, etc.).
 If a photo ID is not available, the candidate must present two forms of identification with a signature, with at least one form containing a physical description (height, weight, hair color, eye color, etc.).
 Each candidate will be required to sign in at the examination center.
 A candidate who does not present positive identification or who refuses or is unable to provide a matching signature will not be permitted to write the examination.

-For examinations offered by computer-based testing, each candidate must present a valid government-issued photo identification that includes the candidate's signature (details are available under Identification and Calculators in the Exam Rules section of the Be An Actuary website—and on The Institutes website for exams for the two online courses).
-For the paper-and-pencil administrations of Exams 1/P, 2/FM, 3F/MFE, and 4/C, candidates also must present a valid letter of admission that will be sent by Preliminary Actuarial Examinations/SOA.
+For examinations offered by computer-based testing, each candidate must present a valid government-issued photo identification that includes the candidate's signature (details are available on The Institutes website for exams for the two online courses).